rabahalishah/azure-az900/README.md

 4. Equivalent service in AWS:

     The equivalent service in AWS is Amazon Simple Queue Service (SQS).
 SQS provides a fully managed message queue service for decoupling components in a distributed system.

+# Network Security Group (NSG)
+Purpose: An NSG is a set of security rules that control inbound and outbound traffic to and from Azure resources at the network level.
+Scope: It operates at OSI Layers 3 and 4 (Network and Transport), so it can filter traffic based on IP addresses, protocols, and ports.
+Application Level: You can apply an NSG to subnets or individual network interfaces (NICs) on virtual machines within a virtual network (VNet).
+So, NSGs aren't limited to just the subnet or VNet level — they can also be applied to individual VMs via their NICs.
+Usage: NSGs provide fine-grained control over traffic flow for both the VM and the VNet level, allowing or denying specific IPs, ports, and protocols.
+They essentially act as firewalls for your Azure resources.
+# Application Security Group (ASG)
+Purpose: ASGs simplify the management of network security rules for applications by allowing you to group VMs logically.
+ASGs act as "labels" or "tags" for resources (typically VMs) that belong to the same application or tier, regardless of their actual IP addresses.
+Scope: ASGs work with NSGs and are used to define NSG rules based on application-level groupings rather than specific IP addresses.
+Application Level: ASGs are applied only at the VM's NIC level and not at the subnet level.
+Usage: Instead of specifying individual IPs or VM NICs in NSG rules, you can use ASGs to group VMs together.
+For instance, if you have VMs that belong to the "web-tier" and "database-tier," you can create ASGs for each tier and reference them in NSG rules (e.g., allow traffic from "web-tier" ASG to "database-tier" ASG on port 1433).
+## Key Differences and Relationship
+NSG is the actual security rule set that controls traffic, applied at the NIC or subnet level.
+ASG is a logical grouping that can be used within NSG rules to simplify the management of those rules.
+Combination: You use ASGs within NSG rules to make rules more manageable and easier to understand.
+For example, instead of creating individual rules for each VM IP, you create ASGs (like "web-tier" and "db-tier") and use them in NSG rules.
+## Example Use Case
+Imagine a scenario where you have:

+A web application tier with multiple VMs handling HTTP requests.
+A database tier with multiple VMs running a database.

+**You could:**
+Create an ASG called "web-tier" for all VMs serving the web app.
+Create another ASG called "db-tier" for the database VMs.
+Use these ASGs in an NSG rule that allows traffic from "web-tier" to "db-tier" on port 1433 (the SQL database port), without manually configuring each IP address.